NutanChoudhary/speaker_diarization/README.md

 ## Design Decisions and Trade-offs

-**Silero VAD vendored as a local module**
-The `silero_vad` pip package downloads the model at runtime from the internet.
-Vendoring the `OnnxWrapper` class directly means the entire pipeline works offline once you have the `.onnx` file.
-Trade-off: we own the maintenance of that class if Silero's API changes.

 **TitaNet over simpler speaker models**
 TitaNet Large produces high-quality 192-dimensional embeddings trained specifically for speaker verification.
-The trade-off is model size (~60 MB ONNX) and inference time versus lighter alternatives like ECAPA-TDNN.
+The trade-off is model size (~97 MB ONNX) and inference time versus lighter alternatives like ECAPA-TDNN.
 For production accuracy, TitaNet is the right call.

-**CPU torch + GPU ORT**
-PyTorch is installed as a CPU-only build inside the container.
-Audio loading and VAD run on CPU (fast enough — VAD takes ~0.2s for a 13s clip).
-TitaNet inference runs through ONNX Runtime's CUDA provider, which is where GPU matters.
-This keeps the Docker image ~3 GB smaller than a full CUDA PyTorch install.

 **Agglomerative clustering over spectral clustering** Agglomerative clustering with average linkage requires no prior knowledge of speaker count and is deterministic.
 Spectral clustering can produce better boundaries but requires estimating the number of speakers first (e.g. via eigenvalue analysis), adding complexity.
 For a first-pass production system, agglomerative is the safer choice.

-**Parallel embedding extraction**
-Segments are processed in a `ThreadPoolExecutor`.
-Since TitaNet inference releases the GIL through ONNX Runtime's C++ backend, threads genuinely run in parallel on CPU.
-On GPU, ONNX Runtime serialises CUDA calls internally so the parallelism benefit is reduced, but the threading overhead is negligible.

-**Models mounted as volumes, not baked in**
-Baking the ONNX models into the image would add ~600 MB and make model versioning painful.
-Mounting them as read-only volumes at runtime means the image itself is stateless and models can be updated without a rebuild.

 ---